hlef/juliet/docs/basics-howto.md

     Hello, **world** !

-The set of required entries in post headers may vary depending on the theme you are using.
+The set of required entries in post headers may vary depending on your theme.
 You can find more informations about it in your theme directory, under `themes/your_theme/README`.

-Posts go to the `posts/` directory.

 ### Site pages under *pages/*

-Pages follow the same header/body structure as posts.
+Pages go to the `pages/` directory and follow the same header/body structure as posts.

 Required header entries should also be defined in the README file of your theme.

-pages go to the `pages/` directory.
+### Pygments syntax highlighting

+Juliet provides native integration of [Pygments](http://pygments.org/) syntax highlighting.

+To highlight code using Pygments, you'll simply need to embrace your code with `{% highlight LANG %}` (replace *LANG* by a lexer name) and `{% endhighlight %}` tags.

+For example, highlighting a shell script:

+    {% highlight shell %}
+    # This is a shell script.
+    echo "Hello, World"
+    {% endhighlight %}

 ### Some words about themes